ultraleap/UnrealPlugin/README.md

 ### Adding hands to an actor

 Once the anim blueprint is set up for each hand, the hands can be added to an Actor as Child Actor Components.
-See the example hands in the **HandModules/Hands** folder in the LeapMotion plugin content.
+See the example hands in the **HandModules/Hands** folder in the UltraleapTracking plugin content.

 ![](https://i.imgur.com/RG6zsKz.png)